 Ultimately, we wouldn’t have to go further into the case anymore if a settlement agreement can be reached.

-The mediation will start with everyone in one room.
+The mediation will start with everyone in same room as a joint session.

 We will then split up and we’ll do what we call a caucus.
-In other words, you and I [if I’m the attorney working with you] will go into another room or the insurance attorney and the adjuster will go into another room — and then the mediator will go back and forth, and his (or her) goal is to get a resolution and get a deal done.
+In other words, you and I [if I’m the attorney working with you] will go into another room or the insurance attorney and the adjuster will go into another room — and then the mediator will go back and forth, and his or her job is to get a resolution and get a deal done.

-Now, before we end up going into the mediation process, we are going to sit down and we are going to have a meeting to go over a couple of things.
+Now, before we end up going into the mediation process, we are going to sit down and we are going to have a meeting to go over a couple of things of mediation session.

 We’ll rehash things and I’ll answer any questions that you have, but we’ll also talk, and we’ll value your case.